LDCT Lung Cancer ScreeningCall 828.452.8740

 - Do you currently smoke or have not quit smoking in the last 15 years?

 If you answered yes, talk to your primary care provider about whether lung cancer screening is right for you.
 Even if you answered no, you could still be at risk.
-Still talk to your doctor if you are older than 50 with a 20+ pack per year history AND have a history of:
+Talk to your doctor if you have a history of:

 - Radon or occupational carcinogen exposure